ensemble-learning/ensemble-learning.github.io/_posts/test.markdown

 ---
 layout: post
-title: Tesla Semi electric truck
+title: this is a test
 date: 2021-12-06 02:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: semi-truck.png # Add image post (optional)